Systematic Schrieffer-Wolff-transformation approach to Josephson junctions: quasiparticle effects and Josephson harmonics: Introduction

 Beside the experimental challenges of mitigating the QP poisoning \cite{Cardani2021, Pan2022, kamenov2024, connolly2024, Papic2024}, a range of theoretical questions concerning the origin of QPs, their dynamics, and their impact on device performance are still open \cite{Aumentado2023,PRXQuantumDevoret,Wang2014, houzet2019}.
 The central problem is how, given that the QPs are inevitably present in the system, they can be described in the effective models of transmons, flux qubits, and other JJ-based superconducting quantum devices.

 One goal of this paper is to extend the conventional model of the JJs, $H=-E_J\cos\varphi$, to account for the presence of a QP.
-To achieve this, we employ the Schrieffer-Wolff transformation (SWT), a widely used perturbative method in theoretical physics \cite{SWSIAM1966,tperU1988,landi2024,blais2021}.
-The SWT provides a systematic way to derive low-energy effective models through a unitary transformation followed by a projection onto the relevant low-energy subspace \cite{bravyi2011,zhang2022}.
-In the context of JJs, it has been previously used, for example, to describe optomechanical coupling \cite{heikkila2014} but not to derive the effective JJ Hamiltonian from the microscopic single-electron tunneling terms.
+To achieve this, we employ the Schrieffer-Wolff transformation (SWT), a widely used perturbative method in theoretical physics \cite{SWSIAM1966,tperU1988,landi2024,blais2021,kenawy2022}.
+The SWT provides a systematic way to derive low-energy effective models through a unitary transformation followed by a projection onto the relevant low-energy subspace \cite{bravyi2011,zhang2022}. \jav{The novelty of our approach lies in the fact that the SWT allows the inclusion of QPs directly at the level of the effective Hamiltonian and describes the correlations between QPs and CPs in a quantum-coherent way, in contrast to previous studies based on master-equation methods \cite{Catelani2012}.
+Furthermore, the SWT approach highlights the underlying unitary transformation between the microscopic BCS theory and the resulting JJ Hamiltonian for the phase difference variable, and it directly provides operator expressions.
+This is in contrast to conventional perturbation theory methods which result in corrections to the energies and wavefunctions, from which the effective Hamiltonian (when needed) needs to be reconstructed, which is challenging in all but the simplest cases.} In the context of JJs, the SWT has been previously used, for example, to describe optomechanical coupling \cite{heikkila2014}, but not to derive the effective JJ Hamiltonian from the microscopic single-electron tunneling terms.

 Here, we perform a SWT on the charge-conserving Bardeen-Cooper-Schrieffer (BCS) theory \cite{tinkhamPRB,josephson1962} and derive the low-energy model of the JJ.
 By initially restricting the low-energy subspace to QP-free states and performing a second-order transformation, we recover the conventional model $H=-E_J\cos\varphi$.
 To incorporate QPs, in Sec. \ref{sec:1qp} we relax this restriction by including states containing QPs in the low-energy subspace and derive the corresponding effective model for a junction populated by a single QP.
 The SWT further provides a systematic framework to extend the theory to higher-order perturbations.
 In Sec. \ref{sec:4order}, we restrict again to the QP-free states in the low-energy subspace and perform the SWT to fourth order, enabling the description of Josephson harmonics \cite{secondharmonic2007,Willsch2024} and providing exact expressions for calculating effective-model parameters from microscopic quantities.